To-infinitives

 I wanted to drink soda but he ordered fizzy pop.

-They liked to share as a perfect couple.
+They liked to share their food.

 Sometimes to-infinitives can be used to modify a noun.
 So, they act as adjectives.
 Here are a few examples.